 OMS-III and OMS-IV students must also notify the Office of Clinical Medicine of any changes in mailing address, phone number, or emergency contact information as well as the Office of Student Affairs.
-Students must complete a Rotation Address Change Form should the student address be different from that of the rotation site.
+In addition to their address change in their student portal, students must also change their address in E*Value.
 It is required that the appropriate office be notified of any changes within 30 days to ensure that the student is available for information and emergencies.
 It is the responsibility of the student to inform the Office of Clinical Medicine of the address to be used during vacation periods.
 Non-compliance may result in disciplinary action.

 Checkout Procedures for Student Dismissal, Withdrawal, or Leave of Absence